 - Effectiveness and efficiency of business activities

 - Regularity and reliability of internal and external reporting

 - Compliance with the internal regulations applicable to the Company and the pertinent legal provisions, in particular for the accounting process

-In the Energie AG Group, the “Group Treasury”, “Group Accounting” and “Controlling and Risk Management” departments have been established as company holding roles.
+In the Energie AG Group, the roles "Group Treasury", “Group Accounting” and “Controlling and Risk Management” have been established as company holding roles.
 The “Accounting” department acts as a service provider for the entire Group and is established in scope of Energie AG Oberösterreich Business Services GmbH (Business Services GmbH).
 The basis for valid financial reporting is a strongly IT-supported process as well as a high degree of standardisation in data acquisition and processing, starting with commercial services, through the preparation of the companies' annual reports, to consolidation in the consolidated financial statements.
-The above-mentioned departments thus form the core of the ICS control environment with regard to the accounting process.
+The above-mentioned functions thus form the core of the ICS control environment with regard to the accounting process.

 The concrete design of the controls is adapted to individual requirements which adequately consider risks and can include both manual and automated components.
 The dual control principle is strictly applied to approval processes.
 Conflicts of functional separation are avoided and monitored by compensatory controls.

 Continuous monitoring and a cyclical audit of the control design and effectiveness of the controls by Group Internal Audit form the basis of quality validation and monitoring for these systems throughout the Group.

 Structured, standardised reporting to the Management Board and supervisory bodies ensures that the legally prescribed monitoring tasks are performed.

 Control awareness is well anchored in the operating units and is sustainably implemented in the business processes.
 In addition, maintaining and strengthening risk awareness and awareness of the importance of the ethical values laid down in the vision and mission statement is an essential component of the corporate governance culture.